 How long will it take for my claim to be processed?

-If you’re successful, you’ll usually get your first payment 1 month and 7 days after you made your claim.
+If you’re successful, you’ll usually get your first payment one month and seven days after you made your claim.
 You will need to ensure you budget for these first 5 weeks as Universal Credit is paid in arrears.

-If waiting this long for your first payment will leave you in financial hardship you can request an advance payment of your Universal Credit, which is given as a loan and is repayable over the following few months directly from any Universal Credit payments you are entitled to.
-You can find out how to apply for an advance here.
+If waiting this long for your first payment will leave you in financial hardship you can request an advance payment of your Universal Credit.
+This is given as a loan and is repayable over the following few months directly from any Universal Credit payments you are entitled to.
+You can visit the Citizens Advice website to find out how to apply for an advance.

 If you aren't eligible for Universal Credit you will get an onscreen message telling you this and directing you to further information about benefits and credits that you might be able to get.